Little Canada (attraction)

-Little Canada, previously known as Our Home and Miniature Land, is a tourist attraction located at The Tenor, near Yonge–Dundas Square in Toronto, Ontario, Canada.
-It contains HO scale replicas of natural and man-made structures located throughout Canada, including Golden Horseshoe, Niagara Falls, Ottawa, Quebec City, and Toronto.
+Little Canada, previously known as Our Home and Miniature Land, is a tourist attraction located in the basement of The Tenor, near Sankofa Square in Toronto, Ontario, Canada.
+Its entrance is located next to Dollarama and across from both an entrance to TMU station of the Toronto subway and The Beer Store.
+Little Canada contains HO scale replicas of natural and man-made structures located throughout Canada, including Golden Horseshoe, Niagara Falls, Ottawa, Quebec City, and Toronto.

 It opened on 5 August 2021.

 History

 Dutchman Jean-Louis Brenninkmeijer moved to Canada in 1999 for a two-year stint of specialty retail management training at his family's company C&A Canadian stores.
 He and his wife Mimi decided to make the move permanent, settling in Oakville.
 He created the concept for Little Canada in 2011 shortly after visiting Miniatur Wunderland in Hamburg, Germany.

 Brenninkmeijer sent emails to eight model railway clubs in the Greater Toronto and Hamilton Area (GTHA) requesting assistance to realize his vision for a miniature Canada.
 Only David MacLean, a civil engineer and president of The Model Railroad Club of Toronto, agreed to consider the project, and later met with Brenninkmeijer at Square One Shopping Centre in Mississauga.
 They would eventually meet every other week for 18 months, and in 2013 incorporated Our Home and Miniature Land.